SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 #### Phrase 2

 This phrase aims to find works about improving inclusion, anti-discrimination, equality etc. (opposite of discrimination) regarding women/sex/gender.
-The general structure is *action + anti-discrimination/rights + women/gender*
+The general structure is *action + anti-discrimination/rights + women, girls and gender*

 ```py
 TS=